 On the market there are safety footwear that are suited for being used all year, and “seasonal footwear”, that is footwear which is only appropriate for use under specific weather conditions.
 Let’s see what are the perfect types of safety shoes for each case.

-Normally the safety shoes suited for all seasons are those with full-grain leather or nubuck upper.
+Normally the safety shoes suited for all seasons are those of the categories S3, S2, O3 and O2 with full-grain leather or nubuck upper.
 Those types of leather are water-resistant, and if they are of good quality they are also rather breathable, so they will protect the feet from water infiltrations in winter and on rainy days, and they will let them breathe in summer.
 But remember: only if the quality of the leather is good!

-Such shoes can also be waterproof.
-Waterproof shoes almost always have an inner membrane.
+Such shoes can also be WR (“Water Resistant”).
+WR shoes are waterproof from the upper to the sole, and they almost always have an inner membrane.
 But you always have to pay attention to the quality, or the shoes may not be breathable, hence not suited for being worn in summer.
 When it comes to breathability, Gore-tex membranes are unequalled.
 They are made of a synthetic fabric which is both totally waterproof and highly breathable.
 The producer, the company Gore, performs tests on its products, and follows standards higher than the other producers.
 Besides Gore-tex there are also other brands that produce very good waterproof membranes, such as Outdry and Sympatex.